kyouzou2/Lttp-Entrance-Tracker/README.md

 INSTRUCTIONS
 ----------------
 1. Open ENTTracker.html.
-This should reveal the LttP world map with green dots on it.
-Each circle is placed on an entrance in LttP (Ganon's Tower not included)
+This should reveal the LttP world map with green circles added to it.
+Each circle is intended to mark an entrance in LttP (Ganon's Tower not included).
 2. Click a circle to change its color.
 Green, to white, to yellow, to red.

 SUGGESTIONS